How is each train operator affected by the latest rail strikes?

 – Avanti West Coast

-There will be one train per hour in both directions between London Euston and each of Birmingham, Liverpool, Manchester and Preston.
+There is one train per hour in both directions between London Euston and each of Birmingham, Liverpool, Manchester and Preston.

-Several areas will not be served, such as Blackpool, Edinburgh, North Wales and Shrewsbury.
+Several areas are not being served, such as Blackpool, Edinburgh, North Wales and Shrewsbury.

 – c2c